freifeld/cpabDiffeo/README.md

 # cpabDiffeo
 Finite-dimensional spaces of simple, fast, and highly-expressive diffeomorphisms, self-coined CPAB transformations, derived from parametric, continuously-defined, velocity fields.

-I have just uploaded a partial version of the code and will keep updating it during March 2016.

-This implementation is based on our recent paper, [\[Freifeld et al., ICCV '15\] ](http://people.csail.mit.edu/freifeld/publications.htm), but also contains some extensions and variants of that work that were not included in the ICCV paper due to page limits.
+This Python+CUDA implementation is based on our paper, [\[Freifeld et al., ICCV '15\] ](http://people.csail.mit.edu/freifeld/publications.htm), but also contains some extensions and variants of that work that were not included in the ICCV paper due to page limits.

 For example, while the ICCV paper discusses only $R^n$ for n=1,2,3, the implementation here also supports higher values of $n$ (as to be expected, both the dimensionality of the representation and integration computing time increase with $n$ and thus values of $n$ that are too high will be impractical in terms of memory, inference, running time, etc.).
 It also contains additional types of tessellations and bases.
 There are pros and cons for each choice.